xiez/SICP-exercises/readme.md

 https://www.gnu.org/software/emacs/manual/html_node/efaq/Evaluating-Emacs-Lisp-code.html

-**NOTE**: Emacs do not have optimization of tail recursion according to this [SO answer](https://stackoverflow.com/questions/38493904/why-is-there-no-tail-recursion-optimization-in-emacs-lisp-not-but-like-other-sc), we need to increase the default `max-lisp-eval-depth`, otherwise we'll run into errors easily.
+**NOTE 1**: Emacs do not have optimization of tail recursion according to this [SO answer](https://stackoverflow.com/questions/38493904/why-is-there-no-tail-recursion-optimization-in-emacs-lisp-not-but-like-other-sc), we need to increase the default `max-lisp-eval-depth`, otherwise we'll run into errors easily.

 Add following lines to `.emacs`: